ziyunliu4444/osu2mir/README.md

 ## Standalone Dataset

-osu2beat2025_metered_beats.zip contains the metered beats of the second subset in our study.
+osu2beat2025_metered_beats.zip contains the metered beats of the second subset in our study, naming format is {MD5}_{beatmap set ID}_beats_metered.txt.
 Please contact us at ziyunliu@alumni.cmu.edu if you want to access the audio files directly.

 ## Constructing Your Own Dataset